JhaPrashant1108/EC-1307--Data-communication-and-networking/README.md

 Open Command prompt or terminal in the Parent Directory

 ###### For HTTP Server
-run the file using the following command
+Run the file using the following command

     python HTTP_server/main.py